AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 The piece of ammunition or weapon then returns to its normal form.

-**At Higher Levels.** When you cast this spell using a spell slot of 4th level or higher, the damage for both effects of the spell increases by 1d8 for each slot level above 3rd.
+**At Higher Levels.** When you cast this spell using a Spell Slot of 4th level or higher, the damage for both effects of the spell increases by 1d8 for each slot level above 3rd.

 :